Venice floods: Italy's Conte declares state of emergency | DW | 14.11.2019

 Italy's government declared a state of emergency on Thursday as water levels in Venice remain high.
-Damage costs are now being estimated at hundreds of millions of euros.
+Damage costs are estimated at hundreds of millions of euros.

+Italian president Giuseppe Conte announced a national state of emergency on Thursday evening after floodwater levels in Venice reached the highest level in more than 50 years.

+Giuseppe also tweeted that the Italian Cabinet approved €20 million ($22 million) to help the city recover from the floods.

-Water levels have not significantly abated in the Italian city of Venice after they reached the highest level in more 50 years late on Tuesday night.
+Water levels have not significantly abated in the Italian city after they reached the unusually high level late on Tuesday night.

-Italian President Giuseppe Conte announced a national state of emergency on Thursday over the unusually high water levels.

 DW's Giulia Saudelli said "tourists and camera crews are wading through the water."
 Water levels on Thursday reached around 130 centimeters (51 inches).